-- 12.1 The Provider may claim for providing Smoking Cessation Services to a Service User by submitting a valid tax invoices on a monthly basis, with each invoice to be provided on or before the 20th day of the month following the month in which the Service Users were registered, with the Provider to receive the Smoking Cessation Services and who set a Target Quit Date (TQD) in that month. - 12.2 On receipt of a valid invoice that complies with the requirements set out in clause 12.1, the DHB will pay the Provider \$100.00 (GST exclusive) for each Service User (Smoking Cessation Services Fee), up to the Cap, to whom the Provider provided Smoking Cessation Services in accordance with this Schedule. - 12.3 The DHB will pay a Smoking Cessation Services Fee on the 20th day of the month following the month in which the DHB received the invoice. - 12.4 The DHB will pay the Provider a Smoking Cessation Services Fee only if the Service User has not previously registered with another provider, or the Provider has made a reasonable effort to check that the Service User has not previously registered to receive Smoking Cessation Services from another provider. - 12.5 Nothing in this Schedule entitles the Provider to receive more than the Smoking Cessation Service Fee if it registers the same Service User to receive Smoking Cessation Services more than once.
+- 12.4 On receipt of a valid invoice that complies with the requirements set out in clause 12.1 and 12.2, the DHB will pay the Provider \$100.00 (GST exclusive) for each Service User ("Smoking Cessation Services Fee"), up to the Cap, to whom the Provider provided Smoking Cessation Services in accordance with this Schedule. - 12.5 The DHB will pay a Smoking Cessation Services Fee on the 20th day of the month following the month in which the DHB received the invoice. - 12.6 The DHB will pay the Provider a Smoking Cessation Services Fee only if the Service User has not previously registered with another provider, or the Provider has made a reasonable effort to check that the Service User has not previously registered to receive Smoking Cessation Services from another provider. - 12.7 Nothing in this Schedule entitles the Provider to receive more than the Smoking Cessation Service Fee if it registers the same Service User to receive Smoking Cessation Services more than once.